 - 1 teaspoon vanilla extract

-- ½ teaspoon stevia glycerite - (equals 3 tablespoons sugar)
+- ½ teaspoon stevia glycerite - equals 3 tablespoons of powdered sugar

 - 2 tablespoons cocoa powder - unsweetened, processed with alkali